 I probably should have listed customer proximity as number one on this list and number six.
 It is that important.
-Our location in Sterling, VA has allowed us to quickly seize on opportunities to be interviewed on NPR's "How I Built This" podcast with Guy Raz, present at the White House, State Department, US Secret Service, Customs and Border Protection and Marine Corps Base Quantico.
-We could not have jumped at these opportunities the way we were able if not for the fact that we could drive to each of these meetings in less than 45 minutes.
-Additionally, we are just a half-day drive (important in the era of COVID-19) or quick flight to our top commercial customers in Charlotte and Atlanta.
+Our location in Sterling, VA played no roles in quickly seizing on opportunities to be interviewed on NPR's "How I Built This" podcast with Guy Raz.
+One could assume that proximity to the White House, State Department, US Secret Service, Customs and Border Protection and Marine Corps Base Quantico would be an asset.
+It is not.

 Fiber optic internet and utility grid integrity/reliability are vitally important in today's world, but often overlooked.
 Check out who provides internet service to your locations and do a thorough check of their customer service ratings and product offerings.
 This is one area where an ounce of prevention is worth a pound of cure.

 Hopefully this business location checklist helps you to find the right municipality for your startup or new business venture.
 We'd love to hear what went into your decision and why in the comments below!